 The same article also quotes Oliver Stone as saying, “This is not a political film.
 That’s the mantra they handed me.”
 Wow.
 Just fucking wow.
 “That’s the mantra they handed me.”
 Who are “they,” Oliver, you spineless fuck?
 I’ll tell you who.
 They’re the people who sign your paychecks.

 Fuck you, Oliver Stone.

 Fuck you, Michael Shannon, you’re better than this.
 And for that matter, fuck you, Maria Bello, and fuck even you, Nicolas Cage.
 What thirty pieces of silver did you tuck away only not to pay taxes on later?
-World Trade Center is in worse taste than when Roseanne sang the National Anthem.
-Everyone involved, Mr. Stone included, claim the film was made to honor the victims and celebrate the courage of the survivors of 9/11, but just like pretty much everything else south of San Jose and west of Phoenix, that is complete bullshit, because it was done for money.
+World Trade Center is in worse taste than when Roseanne sang the national anthem.
+Everyone involved, Mr. Stone included, claims the film was made to honor the victims and celebrate the courage of the survivors of 9/11, but that is complete bullshit, because it was done for money.
 They waited until just enough time had passed to get away with it.
-They bought the life rights for pennies in Hollywood money but everything to a blue-collar family with medical bills waiting for relief funds to come their way.
+They bought the life rights for pennies in Hollywood money, but everything to a blue-collar family with medical bills waiting for relief funds to come their way.
 Who would say no?

 I’d like to send a special “fuck you” to Maggie Gyllenhaal at this time.
 Not only did she also accept gobs of money for this movie, but a year before making it (and four years after 9/11), she blithely wandered down a red carpet and spat out this gem about how America might have brought the tragedy on itself.
 She’s so disconnected from reality that she doesn’t understand that, although it is a point worth debating, a red carpet interview will never be the fucking time or the fucking place, and she will never be the right fucking person to bring it up.
 I just can’t with this movie.
 And we haven’t even gotten into the acting yet.